-1.4 Will I automatically get a scholarship if I apply?
+1.5 Will I automatically get a scholarship if I apply?

 Submitting an application for a scholarship does not guarantee that it will be successful.
 This is a competitive process and not all applications will be successful.
-All decisions by the

-Schwab and Westheimer Charitable Trust are taken in good faith on the basis of the statements made on the application form, in the interview process, and having considered the referees' supporting statements.
+All decisions by the Schwab and Westheimer Charitable Trust and the The Jane Goodman Charitable Trust are taken in good faith on the basis of the statements made on the application form, in the interview process, and having considered the referees' supporting statements.